Meet Out Team

 Ausgoat Managing Director, Philip Lynn, has been growing, trading and processing goats for more than 20 years in Australia.

-Philip Lynn was born and raised in the country of Australia, and knows the land better than many.
+Philip Lynn was born and raised in the bush, and knows the land better than many.
 He did his secondary schooling at The Scots College, Sydney followed by a tertiary education, gaining a Bachelor degree in Agricultural Economics at The University of New England in 1978.

 Philip Lynn spent 3 years with the bank ‘Australian International Finance Corporation’ in Sydney where he was trained in corporate and agricultural debt financing.
-He then returned to Glen Innes to establish his farm business Clancy Pastoral, which he runs with his wife and two employees.
-They specialise in organic beef and grain and today the Clancy Pastoral business spans over 4 properties in Northern NSW.
+He then returned to Glen Innes to establish his farm business Clancy Pastoral, which he runs with his wife and manager Bob Hilton and other team members.
+Clancy Pastoral specialises in organic beef and grain in Northern NSW.

 In 1999 Philip Lynn took up the post as Chief Executive Office for The Goat Meat Producers Co-Operative Ltd which gave him the responsibility to process, market and export the goat meat from approx 300 members.
-The Goat Meat Producers Co-Operative throughput then increased to more than 100,000 goats per year and during Philip Lynn’s management they established a well know product overseas.
+The Goat Meat Producers Co-Operative throughput then increased to more than 100,000 goats per year and during Philip Lynn’s management he took the Co-Op from a livestock supplier to a recognised goat meat exporter and established a well known branded product overseas.

 When the Goat Meat Producer’s Co-Operative decided to cease their organisation it was only natural for Philip Lynn to continue and establish his own business.

-In 2006 Philip Lynn established his own company, Ausgoat Pty Ltd, in order to process and export goats, these goats being sourced from a close network of high quality goat producers in New South Wales and Queensland.
+In 2006 Philip Lynn established his own company, Ausgoat Pty Ltd, in order to process and export the many goats from the network of suppliers that he had put together.
 The first two years he processed at Wallangarra, QLD for the export market.
 In 2008, Philip Lynn moved his production to Burrangong Meat Processors at Young, NSW.
-This move also enabled Ausgoat Pty Ltd to supply the domestic markets of Sydney and Melbourne.
+This move also enabled Ausgoat Pty Ltd to supply the domestic markets of Sydney and Melbourne, as well as expand export production.

 These latter two years saw Ausgoat Pty Ltd process between 250,000 and 300,000 annually.
-In early 2010 due to the closure of Burrangong Meat Processors, Ausgoat changed directions and today concentrates it's business on filling specific supply orders to major eastern abattoirs as well as specific live export contracts.
-Ausgoat also supplies a regular run of butcher shops in both Sydney and Canberra on a weekly basis.
+In early 2010 due to the closure of Burrangong Meat Processors, Ausgoat changed directions and today concentrates it's business on filling specific supply orders to major eastern abattoirs.

 With a lifelong association with the rural sector, a sound background in agricultural economics and a passion for the goat business, Philip Lynn has become a highly regarded authority in the goat meat industry.